diodechain/diode-docs/content/docs/Using/create-a-home-page-for-your-zone.md

 After you start editing, you can remove, modify, or add content and then save the file.

-For tips on how to add graphics, links, and other formatting to your About page, see [**Diode Drive Markdown Editing Basics**](https://app.docs.diode.io/docs/features/markdown-editing-basics/).
+For tips on how to add graphics, links, and other formatting to your About page, see [**Diode Collab Markdown Editing Basics**](https://app.docs.diode.io/docs/features/markdown-editing-basics/).

 ### **Turning a** About **Page on or off**